 Hetalia: Axis Powers

 With various historical figures, Hetalia depicts a closed reference to the World War I and II period which spices up your history class.
 Characters are represented as a personification of various countries based upon stereotypes of the nations, idiosyncrasies and their unique personalities.
-It offers a wide scope of history, as well as its political diversity among axis and allied nations with significant events from European to American government, and that is another interesting key point.
-Though blended with strong historical vibes, it is portrayed with a hilarity and dynamic mood that is easily approachable and fun to watch even if you don’t feel like attending your history class.
+It offers a wide scope of history, as well as its political diversity among axis and allied nations with significant events surrounding the European and American government, and that is another interesting key point.
+Though blended with strong historical vibes, it is portrayed with hilarity and a dynamic mood that is easily approachable and fun to watch even if you don’t feel like attending your history class.

 Not to be confused with The Twelve Kingdoms, the anime series Kingdom is another thing.
 As a fictional adaptation of Chinese history, Kingdom is based on the ancient event known as Warring Sates Period.
 Characters become more interesting as they are named with historical figures, such that. the main protagonist, Li Xin (or Shin), is based on the real life general of Qin state of the same name.
 The accuracy of historical facts are quite exaggerated, but it ensures a simple narrative that is easily understood by the audience.
 Despite the horrible animation and overall visual, the great storytelling is more important to highlight in the anime.
 It’s a great Asian epic anime that will draw you back to the different spices of Chinese dynasty.